 6. Opportunities to be heard by management

 Employees want occasional access to upper management and attention to their concerns.
 This doesn’t mean the owner has to go to lunch with employees every day.
 It means that when an employee offers a great suggestion the owner should stop by, make eye contact and say how much their contribution was both important and appreciated.
 There are 1000 different ideas of how to do this.
 If you want ideas – Google “employee recognition and reward.”
+It also means when you see that signs that someone is unhappy, make the time to hear them out.
+Middle managers worry about asking because they feel they have to do something to solve the issue seen by the employee as “the problem.”
+Employees mostly want to be heard, even if you explain that it may take time to solve that issue or if you explain that the issue is challenging and without an easy fix but then engage them in a discussion of what pieces might be fixed or improved.
+If you do something to improve things based upon an employee’s feedback, give them public recognition.

 7. High, consistent work standards

 The better the employee (attitude and performance) the more they appreciate high performance standards.
 Every employee should have a copy of his/her current job description that lists the jobs accountability and end results expected for that position.
 In addition, supervisors should discuss progress throughout the year not just at annual performance reviews.
+Put your money where your mouth is – employees want to know that if one of their peers isn’t maintaining the standards, you will do something.
+Over time you can cultivate the idea that those who meet the standard do well and those who do not may leave eventually or will stay at their level and not advance.

-8. An employer with integrity/character
+8. An employer with integrity & purpose

 9. An employer known for quality service/products